 U.S. District Judge Thomas W. Thrash has named Morgan & Morgan attorney John Yanchunis to the Plaintiffs’ Steering Committee in the Equifax data breach lawsuit.
 Yanchunis filed the lawsuit—now part of a multidistrict litigation (MDL)—after unauthorized users accessed the private data of 145 million Americans.

 Last fall, Equifax announced that a breach had compromised the personal information of tens of millions of consumers from mid-May through July 2017.
 The company knew about the breach for more than a month before coming clean to the public.

 As of this writing, the Equifax breach is the fourth largest data breach of all time.
 The largest ever—the Yahoo breach of 2013-2014—impacted roughly three billion users.

 John Yanchunis is Lead Counsel on that case, which is the biggest class action lawsuit in history.
-He has also represented consumers in the Home Depot and Target data breach lawsuits, which which settled for $13 million and $10 million, respectfully.
+He has also represented consumers in the Home Depot and Target data breach lawsuits, which settled for $13 million and $10 million, respectively.

 What Does a Plaintiffs’ Steering Committee Do?

 Though the term Lead Counsel seems self-explanatory, a layperson may be less familiar with the role of a steering committee.
 According to Judge Thrash’s order,

 The Steering Committees shall meet and confer as needed regarding the completion of the Plaintiffs’ pretrial and trial activities.
 The Steering Committees may establish subcommittees to aid in the effective and efficient conduct of this litigation.
 The Steering Committees shall participate in the determination of any significant matters that arise in the litigation.